-- Evaluation by students being trained in clinical, laboratory, field or teachinghospital activities. - d.
-Letters of evaluation from former students attesting to the candidate's instructional performance both within the traditional classroom setting and beyond it. - e.
-Performance of students on uniform examinations or in standardized courses. - f.
-Accomplishments of the teacher's present and former students, including information to show the students' success both in learning the subject matter of the discipline and in pursuing it to a point of intellectual significance. - g.
-Effective direction of graduate study including theses and dissertations. - h.
-Evidence of students coming from other institutions especially to study with the teacher. - i.
-Successful direction of individual student work such as independent studies, special student projects and student seminars. - j.
-Evidence of effective advisement of students. - 4.
-Effectiveness shown by peer evaluation of expertise in instruction. - a.
-Peer evaluations by colleagues/supervisors who are familiar with the candidate's teaching, have team-taught with the candidate, used instructional materials designed by the candidate, or have taught the candidate's students in subsequent courses. - b.
+- b.
+Indicators of ongoing efforts to make teaching decisions based on evidence and to improve teaching and instruction, such as reflection on course evaluation results, observations of the candidate's instruction, and examples of student work. - c.
+Program surveys of alumni attesting to the candidate's instructional contributions to alumni preparation for further education and careers. - Letters of support from former students attesting to the candidate's instructional performance both within the traditional classroom setting and beyond it. - e.
+Performance of students on uniform examinations, in standardized courses, or from assessment data collected as part of program outcomes assessment. - f.
+Accomplishments of the teacher's present and former students, including examples of student work or information to show the students' success both in learning the subject matter of the discipline and in pursuing it to a point of intellectual significance. - g.
+Effective direction of graduate study including theses and dissertations.
+Documentation should include patterns of student progress toward degree, retention of students in programs and research group, or student scholarship or creative works. - b.
+Evidence of successful direction of individual students in independent studies, special student projects, or student seminars. - Effectiveness shown by peer evaluation of expertise in instruction, including any of the following: - Systematic observations of instruction at multiple timepoints by peers trained in the use of established measures of effective teaching (e.g., observation protocols, rubrics, review of instructional materials). - b.
 Selection for teaching special courses and programs. - c.
-Participation in special teaching activities outside the University, including international assignments, special lectureships, panel presentations, seminar participation and international study and development projects. - d.
-Membership on special bodies concerned with teaching, such as accreditation teams and special commissions. - e.
-Invitations to testify before academic or governmental groups concerned with educational programs. - 5.
-Publication activities related to teaching. - a.
-Textbooks, published lecture notes, abstracts, articles or reviews that reflect a candidate's teaching contributions and scholarship.
+Participation in special teaching activities outside the University, including international assignments, special lectureships, panel presentations, seminar participation, or international study and development projects. - Membership on special bodies concerned with teaching, such as accreditation teams or special commissions. - Invitations to testify before academic or governmental groups concerned with educational programs. - Successful integration of teaching and research or teaching and service in ways that benefit students. - Development or significant revision of programs and courses, including any of the following: